 Masculine character and narrator

-Child Friendly Educational Videos: Made For Kids, by Kids
+Child Friendly Educational Videos: Made For Youth, by Youth

 The videos are created to help parents and children discuss important issues that many parents find uncomfortable initiating.
 We hope that you will watch this video with your child and pause it for discussions about self-ownership and self-determination.
 As questions come up, explore the opportunity to explain and discuss more as needed based on your child’s age and maturity level.

 - What does body autonomy mean?